sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

-This is probably the oldest you can see on internet (besides using `each`).
+This is probably the oldest you can see on the internet (besides using `each`).
 It iterates over each element from the receiver, mapping them as an array where the first element is the result of invoking the `login` method on the current object, and the second and last element is the object itself.
 After that the result is used to create a new Hash by using the [`Hash::[]`](https://ruby-doc.org/core-2.6.5/Hash.html#method-c-5B-5D) method.